Matarim/Verodin-TestFramework/README.md

 Test Framework setup:

 For running this you will need to pull the Repo where you can access it from a command window.
-The Repo address is [here](https://github.com/Matarim/Verodin-TestFramework).
-You will need to have Ruby either globally installed on your machine or inside the directory once you&#39;ve pulled the Repo down.
+You will need to have Ruby either globally installed on your machine, or inside the directory once you&#39;ve pulled the Repo down.
 The link for Ruby is [here](https://www.ruby-lang.org/en/documentation/installation/).

 Another tool that you should have is Bundler.
 To install bundler go into the directory for the project in a command window and type: gem install bundler.
 After installing bundler run.
 Bundle install inside that same command window.